TUM-Dev/NavigaTUM/map/README.md

 ### generate your own tileset

 Sadly tilesets are really large (`germany` is ~10GB, `planet` ~90GB).
-Because of limited badwith and storage space we can't provide a tileset for everyone.
+Because of limited bandwith and storage space we can't provide a tileset for everyone.
 You can generate your own tileset from [OpenStreetMap Data](https://osmdata.openstreetmap.de/) via [planettiler](https://github.com/onthegomap/planetiler) or other equivalent tools.

-From our experience the best way to generate a tileset is to use [planettiler](https://github.com/onthegomap/planetiler), as their perofrmance is by far (other competitors are not even close by our tests) the best, and they can work in resourece constreained environments.
+From our experience the best way to generate a tileset is to use [planettiler](https://github.com/onthegomap/planetiler), as their performance is by far (other competitors are not even close by our tests) the best, and they can work in resource constrained environments.

 From a resource perspective, you need about 2x the size of the tileset as free space on your disk and above 10GB in free RAM.